shonk-software/seminar/presentation/presentation.md

 ---

-# Memory Segments
-## Native interop - Function pointers
+# Native interop - Function pointers
 - Zero-length MemorySegment
   - Can be passed to native code accepting function pointers
   - MethodHandle to call